Layer 2 Subinterfaces

 The subinterface inherits the trust mode of the parent interface.

-Before EOS Release 4.24.2F, shaping is supported only on L2 subinterfaces of which the parents are Ethernet interfaces, for example, Et1.1.
-Beginning with EOS Release 4.24.2F, shaping on L2 subinterface over a parent interface which is port-channel (for example, Po1.1), is supported.
+Before EOS Release 4.24.2F, EOS supported shaping only on L2 subinterfaces of parent Ethernet interfaces, for example, Et1.1.
+Beginning with EOS Release 4.24.2F, EOS supports shaping on L2 subinterface over a port-channel parent interface for example, Po1.1).

 Guaranteed Bandwidth